 Indianapolis was the largest city in the United States to pass a climate recovery resolution activated by a youth-led movement.
 Other cities to pass climate resolutions led by youth include Bloomington, Carmel, Lawrence, Evansville, Goshen, South Bend, West Lafayette, Muncie, and Richmond Indiana, St. Louis Park and Grand Marais, Minnesota, San Rafael and Ventura, California and Eugene, Oregon.

 Testimonies from students involved in Youth Power Indiana indicate their determination to spread their success to other cities in hopes of persuading more local governments to commit to climate recovery resolutions.
-In 2018, Youth Power Indiana projects launched in South Bend, Gary and Fort Wayne, Indiana.
+In 2018, Youth Power Indiana projects launched in South Bend, Gary, and Fort Wayne, Indiana.
 The youth climate recovery leaders were motivated by the idea of taking actions that benefit the entire community, the environment and their future.
 In 2019, Evansville, Goshen, and South Bend, Indiana passed their own green resolutions, and Muncie, Indiana passed theirs in 2021.

 In Columbus, Indiana, youth delivered their climate recovery resolution twice and were declined both times by the City Council.
 However, the youth’s involvement sparked conversations within the community that otherwise were not taking place.
 In addition, the introduction of the climate recovery resolution brought sustainability and climate change adaptation to the attention of the local government.
 Columbus Mayor James Lienhoop included funding in the 2018 budget to conduct a greenhouse gas inventory.